 Join us for your Summer 2017 Adventure!
 Sunday, July 16 – Saturday, August 5

-Riverstone’s Summer Residential Program is designed for students looking for a unique summer experience in the beautiful Pacific Northwestern United States.
-If you are ages 13-17, our summer program will provide you with opportunities learn, play, and explore at Idaho’s #1 private school!
+Riverstone’s Summer Residential Program is designed for students looking for a unique residential summer experience in the United States’ beautiful Pacific Northwest region.
+If you are ages 13-17*, our summer program will provide you with opportunities learn, play, and explore at Idaho’s #1 private school!

 - Enjoy an array of academic and artistic endeavors